edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 ## Conclusions

-Also, the tests covered here are not by any means exhaustive
+- Tests covered here are not by any means exhaustive

+- External dependencies - content on external server, out of scope

+- "Best" emulator in this test (Android Studio) - primarily aimed at app developers: implications for long-term maintenance?
+Especially given complex looking license situation + restrictive terms?

 ## Acknowledgements